pkra/peterkrautzberger.org/_posts/2011/2011-11-20-the-single-greatest-influence.md

 Having spent time with Steffi transformed me more than anything.
 She and her way of doing mathematics forced me to fundamentally re-evaluate what being a mathematician meant to me.
 Without the painful growth that followed this experience, I would never have made anything.

 I haven't been in touch in while, but thank you, Steffi!

+---

+_Comments_.

+* **sam**, 2011/11/22
+  This is a very nice post.
+This also happened to me (though I can’t pinpoint the precise moment) and probably happened to many of us.
+It’s the experience of being told how to solve a problem without actually being told any of the steps you would do to write a proof.
+  * **Peter** 2011/11/22
+    Thanks for your comment Sam.
+You make it sound so mundane 😉 But yes, I assume all mathematicians encounter this at some point, most likely much earlier than me.
+    But we don’t talk about it and I think non-mathematicians are often not aware of this.
+I’d love to hear more of these stories from other people.